second-breakfast/second-breakfast.github.io/_posts/2019-01-09-sam-harris-bible.markdown

 #### An Accommodating God
 These absurdities aside, and contrary to Harris, it is rather entirely plausible that an omniscient being would want write a book that would relate to its original audience on their own terms.
 That means it would include references to their culture and concepts they could understand, even if that meant such a book could be factually “improved” by the time it got to us modern people.
 The Old Testament scholar John Walton articulates this point well:

 > God has accommodated himself to the world of ancient Israel to initiate that revelation.
 We therefore recognize that although the Bible is written for us (indeed, for everyone), it is not written to us.
-In its context, it is not communicated in our language; it is not addressed to our culture; it does not anticipate the questions about the world and its operations that stem from our modern situations and issues.<sup>3</sup>
+In its context, it is not communicated in our language; it is not addressed to our culture; it does not anticipate the questions about the world and its operations that stem from our modern situations and issues.<sup id="a3">[3](#f3)</sup>

 Indeed, according to Christian thought, just as the God of Israel revealed himself as Jesus of Nazareth in a particular period of history — which means he followed certain customs, wore certain clothes, and spoke certain languages — God also revealed the Bible into particular periods of history.
 If that is the case, then it is only natural that the Bible would contain some of the values and perspectives of the period of history in which it was revealed.
 As the theologians of old put it, the Bible contains the words of God, in the words of men.